-Emphasis on proper selection and management of mission critical roles will elevate the competence of the broader workforce.
-Because of the technical sophistication of these professionals, they are more likely to identify new threats, attack vectors and
+Emphasis on proper selection and management of these roles will elevate the competence of the broader workforce.
+Because of the technical sophistication of these professionals, they are more likely to identify new threats, attack vectors and vulnerabilities, and discover creative new ways to defeat them.
+At the same time, they serve as mentors to junior professionals, while providing a career path of progressively challenging and rewarding roles.
+So there are long-term benefits beyond the immediate services performed by these roles which make them particularly valuable to the enterprise.

 These roles should not take precedence over those identified through the mapping of roles to Critical Controls (in Chapter 6), since implementation of the Critical Controls must remain the priority.
-But an appreciation for the benefit of having these technically sophisticated professionals on the team should inform workforce planning in advanced stages- perhaps after the First Five Quick Wins are properly supported.
+But an appreciation for the benefit of having these technically sophisticated professionals on the team should inform workforce planning in advanced stages-perhaps after the First Five Quick Wins are properly supported.